dbarton-uk/christmas-market/docs/Notes.md

 The load chalet script does the following:

-- Creates chalet nodes based on [chalet csv data]([csv](https://github.com/dbarton-uk/christmas-market/blob/master/data/Chalets-Chalets.csv) in the github repository.
+- Creates chalet nodes based on [chalet csv data](https://github.com/dbarton-uk/christmas-market/blob/master/data/Chalets-Chalets.csv) in the github repository.

-- Create zone nodes based on zone data, which embedded in the [chalet csv](https://github.com/dbarton-uk/christmas-market/blob/master/data/Chalets-Chalets.csv).
+- Create zone nodes based on zone data, embedded in the chalets csv.

 - Adds category labels to chalet nodes.